 “Aunt Frog always yells at me, she swears I crib something fierce as a horse,” he says then, frowning, and somehow, in the lashings of rain that half-drown what he’s saying, it’s all funny.
 But the time for laughing is past, now.

 The marbles tucked into his pockets are poking her.
-On some impulse she doesn’t stop to question, she reaches down into his pockets, extracts the things, and flings them away easily.
+On some impulse she doesn’t stop to question, she reaches down into his pockets, extracts the things, and flings them away gently.
 They clatter against the wall, then roll into the corner, where they’ll keep until morning.
 Then she settles herself along the length of him, and props up her head, and regards him at length, tracing one finger on his lips, hushing him when he might protest the loss of his toys.

 “Uh,” he says, looking up at her, and he is just where she wanted him, and he is still looking human.
 She leans down over him, propping out her hands again, and quite consciously she rubs her hips down on his, and she leans in, and she says, “Are you going to go funny again?”